We may earn money or products from the companies mentioned in this post.

 7. Beat the heat with Disneyland’s Water Rides

-Both Disneyland and California Adventure offer a water ride, but they both have height requirements.
+California Adventure offers a water ride, but it has a height requirement.

 Grizzly River Run is a river raft ride in California Adventure’s Grizzly Peak.

-Both may get you wet or soaked.
-The lines tend to start to get long for these two attractions around noon, so hit them up around 11:30 or check if they are utilizing single rider lines (this will split your party up) or hopefully Fastpass and MaxPass will return soon.
+The lines tend to start to get long for these two attractions around noon, so hit them up around 11:30 or check if they are utilizing single rider lines (this will split your party up) or if you have purchased Genie+ this attraction does offer Lightning Lane.

 For those too young (or not interested) for these rides, here is an insider tip, head over to Grizzly Peak, and there is a little path to the left of the giant bear by Grizzly River Run.
 From there, you can go down to a lookout point to watch rafts come down the final drop.
 This is a splash zone, where those who don’t want to ride, or those not wanting the long line, can go to get wet and cool off.